OAuth Login for User's Tokens

 # Differences between the production and sandbox environments

-In production one OAuth client can create only one active PAT token with same scopes.
+In production: you can create only two active PAT token with same scopes.
 This security limitation is disabled for development sandboxes so integration developers don't have to create new users every time there's need to test this flow.